opalj/JCG/method_handle_expressions/README.md

 1. Calling a method via a MethodHandle.
   - BinaryExpression
-2. Constructor call via a Methodhandle
+2. Constructor call via a MethodHandle
   - UnaryExpression